imranbaigshortcut/android-qibla-finder/README.md

-# android-qibla-finder
+# Android Qibla Finder
 An easy to use and lightweight Android Qibla Finder/Compass library